webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Brandishes-an-Exotic-Shield.md

 ---
 aliases:
-  - Brandishes an Exotic Shield
+- "Brandishes an Exotic Shield"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Tank-Combat
-title: Brandishes an Exotic Shield
-collection: Foci
-kind: Compendium
 ---

 ## Brandishes an Exotic Shield
 You deploy an amazing shield of pure force that provides protection and some offensive options.